-- Section 1557 prohibits health programs or facilities that receive federal funds from discriminating on the basis of race, color, national origin, age, disability, or sex. - Require a covered dental practice to post two kinds of notices: (1) a notice of nondiscrimination, and (2) taglines in the top 15 non-English languages spoken in state indicating that language assistance services, free of charge, are available. - The final rule retains the 2016 Rule's qualifications for foreign language translators and interpreters for non-English speakers, and its limitations on the use of minors and family members as translators or interpreters. - The final rule retains protections from the 2016 Rule that ensure physical access for individuals with disabilities to healthcare facilities and appropriate communication technology to assist persons who are visually or hearing impaired.
+- Section 1557 prohibits health programs or facilities that receive federal funds from discriminating on the basis of race, color, national origin, age, disability, or sex. - Require a covered dental practice to post two kinds of notices: (1) a notice of nondiscrimination, and (2) taglines in the top 15 non-English languages spoken in state indicating that language assistance services, free of charge, are available. - Both notices must be posted in the dental office and on the dental practice's website, and in significant publications and communications, including communications with individuals. - In smaller publications and communications, such as postcards and trifold brochures, a dental practice may use a shorter form of the nondiscrimination statement and taglines in the top two non-English languages spoken in the state.